-For Positive Shut-Down Feed
+For Positive Shut-Down Operations

-In cases where the current sensor circuit facilitates a positive shutdown option, the current sensor circuit at the right could be used, which is exactly identical to its NPN counterpart with its functions, except the polarities which are configured to produce a positive drive for the shutdown pin connected across the collector of the BJT.
+This is exactly identical to its NPN counterpart with its functions, except the polarities which are configured to produce a positive drive for the shutdown pin connected across the collector of the BJT.

 Now let's learn a few of the example circuits and ICs which facilitate a shut down feature within its allotted pinouts.